Downing Street mortar attack: Aftermath

 The IRA claimed responsibility for the attack with a statement issued in Dublin, saying: "Let the British government understand that, while nationalist people in the six counties [Northern Ireland] are forced to live under British rule, then the British Cabinet will be forced to meet in bunkers".
 Major told the House of Commons that "Our determination to beat terrorism cannot be beaten by terrorism.
 The IRA's record is one of failure in every respect, and that failure was demonstrated yet again today.
 It's about time they learned that democracies cannot be intimidated by terrorism, and we treat them with contempt".
 Leader of the Opposition Neil Kinnock also condemned the attack, stating: "The attack in Whitehall today was both vicious and futile".
 The head of the Metropolitan Police Anti-Terrorist Branch, Commander George Churchill-Coleman, described the attack as "daring, well planned, but badly executed".
 Peter Gurney, the head of the Explosives Section of the Anti-Terrorist Branch who defused one of the unexploded shells, gave his reaction to the attack:

 It was a remarkably good aim if you consider that the bomb was fired 250 yards [across Whitehall] with no direct line of sight.
 Technically, it was quite brilliant and I'm sure that many army crews, if given a similar task, would be very pleased to drop a bomb that close.
 You've got to park the launch vehicle in an area which is guarded by armed men and you've got less than a minute to do it.
 I was very, very surprised at how good it was.
 If the angle of fire had been moved about five or ten degrees, then those bombs would actually have impacted on Number Ten.

 A further statement from the IRA appeared in An Phoblacht, with a spokesperson stating, "Like any colonialists, the members of the British establishment do not want the result of their occupation landing at their front or back doorstep ...
 Are the members of the British cabinet prepared to give their lives to hold on to a colony?
 They should understand the cost will be great while Britain remains in Ireland."
-The attack was celebrated in Irish rebel culture when the band Irish Brigade released a song titled "Downing Street", to the tune of "On the Street Where You Live", which included the lyrics "while you hold Ireland, it's not safe down the street where you live".
+The attack was celebrated in Irish rebel culture when the band The Irish Brigade released a song titled "Downing Street", to the tune of "On the Street Where You Live", which included the lyrics "while you hold Ireland, it's not safe down the street where you live".

 Major temporarily moved to Admiralty House while repairs of the bomb damage (mostly to the garden and exterior walls) were being completed.
 The attack led to the addition of guardhouses at the street ends as well as other less visible measures to further improve security of Downing Street.